firebase/firebase-ios-sdk/README.md

 #### Push Notifications

 Push notifications can only be delivered to specially provisioned App IDs in the developer portal.
-In order to actually test receiving push notifications, you will need to:
+In order to test receiving push notifications, you will need to:

 1. Change the bundle identifier of the sample app to something you own in your Apple Developer account, and enable that App ID for push notifications.